aptos-labs/developer-docs/docs/nodes/validator-node/operator/running-validator-node/using-docker.md

 7. Run docker-compose: `docker-compose up`. (or `docker compose up` depends on your version)

 **Now you have completed setting up your validator node.
-Next, setup a validator fullnode following the instructions below.**
+Next, set up a validator fullnode following the instructions below.**

 9. <span id="docker-vfn">Set up a validator fullnode on a different machine.
 Download the `fullnode.yaml` and `docker-compose-fullnode.yaml` configuration files into the working directory of fullnode machine.</span> See [Node Files](../../../node-files-all-networks/node-files.md) for a full list of files you should download and the download commands.